 Elfreida Barton [Navajo] :: Director of Group Fitness

 Elfreida Barton infects those who attend her trainings with her passion for health and fitness.
 A former instructor for the American Council on Exercise for the Navajo Nation, she earned a BS in Exercise Physiology and Physical Education from Arizona State University.
 In addition to building confidence in her workshop participants, Elfreida especially enjoys developing choreography for NAFC’s fitness and hip hop classes.
 In fact, she makes fitness so much fun that people forget they’re exercising!

-John A. Blievernicht :: Program Administrator
+John A. Blievernicht :: Executive Director

 John Blievernicht brings a distinguished background to NAFC.
 This Consultant to Nike and Life Fitness has lectured on five continents.
 He has been recognized for his work in the sports/fitness industry with awards from the National Academy of Sports Medicine, the National Strength & Conditioning Association and the U.S.A Community Olympic Development Program.
 He has a Master's degree in Education from Concordia University (Chicago).
 A certified kinesiotherapist and enthusiast of mountain sports, John says, “I especially enjoy working with youth and the disadvantaged, helping them attain their full potential as athletes and people.”